Joao-M-Almeida/ML-Tutorial/PresentationPlan.md

 ## Back to Scotch

 ### PCA to Scotch
+Applying PCA to scotch we are able to reduce the dimensionality from 11 features only to 2 features

+We can see that we can still maintain 50 % of the variance just in 2 PC.

+And we can now plot the data and visualize it.

 __PCA to Scotch: 1 min__

 --------
 ## Predicting Tobacco

+### Unbalanced dataset

 #### Confusion Matrices